chauff/cse1500-web-transcripts/Lecture-3.md

 ### JavaScript objects

-The Web course book focuses on what JavaScript to place where, it does not emphasise object principles.
+The web course book focuses on what JavaScript to place where, it does not emphasise object principles.
 We do this here.
 One vital notion in JavaScript is the fact that **functions are first-class citizens** of the language.
 What does that mean?
 Well, it means that **functions can be passed as parameters**, they can be **returned from functions** and they can be **assigned to a variable**.

 The object-oriented programming paradigm is based on a set of cooperating objects (each one able to send/receive "messages" and process data) instead of a collections of functions or a set of commands.
 The goal of OOP is to assign every object a distinct role, in order to improve code maintainability.